10 Best HRMS Software Shortlist

 Deel Standout Features & Integrations:

-Features include global payroll, global mobility support, integrated Slack tools, and advanced integrations.
+Features include free HR software for businesses, global payroll, global mobility support, integrated Slack tools, and advanced integrations.
 Their global mobility service helps companies with visa sponsorship, allowing them to bring in candidates from abroad.
 The Slack plugins can be used to create an accessible organizational chart, provide self-service PTO management, and even track applicant referrals.

 Integrations are available with major HR, ATS, and accounting platforms, including Ashby, BambooHR, Bob, Lever, Expensify, Greenhouse, NetSuite, Quickbooks, Workable, and Xero.
 Deel also complies with SOC2 and ISO 27001 security standards and has an Open API solution that allows developers to build their own connections with the Deel platform.